Category Archives: Photographs

 Photographs by Stephen Boyer of the People’s Library wrapped up and ready for the eviction resistance Friday morning.

-Filed under Brookfield, Emergency Actions, Michael, Photographs, Solidarity
+Filed under Brookfield, Emergency Actions, Photographs, Rob, Solidarity

 Naomi Klein and Eve Ensler visit The People’s Library